tremor-rs/tremor-www-docs/docs/tremor-script/recipes.md

 # Recipes

 This document provides a few recipes for common patterns in tremor script.
 Please note however that it neither is exhaustive nor should those patterns considered the 'only way' to perform certain tasks.

 ## Extracting a raw message

 If the event is a unstructured / raw message parsing it can be tricky since we can not match over a string.
-The following code offers a simple solution to it:
+The following code offers a solution to it:

 ```tremor
 # event = "John Doe"